Kirschberg32/TensorFlow_22-23/Homework06/README.md

 Using an L2 regularizer.
 <br clear="left"/>

-The following run contains all optimizations except for batch normalization as it seems to make the overfitting worse.
+The following run contains all optimizations except for batch normalization as it seems to make the overfitting worse (edit: fixed).
 As Skip connections it uses a ResNet architecture.

 <img src="Plots/all_noBatchNorm/20221211-185934.png" align="middle" alt="Plot of training results with all architectures" width="700"/>